AppFeedback/UnitySDK/README.md

 ## .NET Settings
 This SDK only supports .NET 4.x Upwards due to usage of async/await logic

-Edit -> Project Settings -> Player -> Api Compatibility Level -> .NET 4.x
+Edit -> Project Settings -> Player | Other Settings | Configuration ->  Api Compatibility Level -> .NET 4.x

 For IL2CPP Support, we would recommend using latest 2019 LTS